phillipedwards/pulumi-custom-config/README.md

 ```mkdir pulumi_custom_config && cd pulumi_custom_config```
 ```pulumi new aws-python```

 Walk through the interactive CLI prompt and fill out, as you need.
-Most importantly to the custom_config, name your stack in the following scheme: {environment}-{customer_identifier}.
-Eg- dev-cust123 or test-cust123 or prod-custabc.
-The environment name should be one of: dev, test, stage, prod. customer_identifier can be any user defined ID that fits your needs.
+Most importantly to the custom_config, your stack must be named following a specific scheme and your stack configuration file must be located in a unique directory.
+- Stack name must be in the following scheme: {environment}-{customer-id} where environment is either 'prod' or 'sdlc' and customer-id is a user chosen value.
+Eg- 'sdlc-ks123'.
+- Stack configuration file must be located in a directory that corresponds to the environment portion, in the stack name.
+Eg- if the stack name is sdlc-ks123, the `Pulumi.sdlc-ks123.yaml` file must be located at: `./environments/sdlc/Pulumi.sdlc-ks123.yaml`.

-Assuming we added two stacks, prod-customer123 and stage-customer123 your dashboard on app.pulumi.com should look like:
+Assuming we added two stacks, prod-customer123 and sdlc-customer123 your dashboard on app.pulumi.com should look like:

 ![Screen Shot 2021-07-19 at 9 59 53 AM](https://user-images.githubusercontent.com/25461821/126201592-8c058ecb-706a-4d5b-bffd-4b5c1efb4fca.png)